apptreesoftware/protoc-gen-twirp_dart/README.md

-# Twirp Typescript Plugin
+# Twirp Dart Plugin

-A protoc plugin for generating a twirp client suitable for browser and node.js projects.
+A protoc plugin for generating a twirp client suitable for web and flutter/io projects.

-There are two options when generating the client code:

-1. Generate code directly into an existing typescript project with a compilation and build process already in place.
-2. Generate a standalone npm package that can be published with the compiled javascript and typings.

 ## Setup